-This recipe for an Italian Meatball Slider was the hit of the 2012 NYC Food and Wine Show.
+A cross between a meatball sandwich and a hamburger, this recipe for an Italian Meatball Slider was the hit of the 2012 NYC Food and Wine Show.
 It's a classic that will never go out of style.

-My client, Colavita USA, challenged me when they said they needed something to serve at the 2012 NYC Food and Wine Show.
+My then client, Colavita USA, challenged me when they said they needed something to serve at the 2012 NYC Food and Wine Show.
 Because it's a show, the food has to be portable, easy to eat, and being a foodie show, it has to be delish.

 Thinking of a classic meatball sandwich, which is neither easy to eat or very portable, I came up with this mini version, an Italian Meatball slider.
 Its small size makes it easy to eat, one or two bites and you are done, and the flavors are fantastic.
 Very reminiscent of a classic meatball sandwich.